-In case you don’t know the story line, here is the world’s shortest recap: aliens take over the Earth and put their souls into human bodies.
+In case you don’t know the story line, here is the world’s shortest recap for The Host by Stephenie Meyer: aliens take over the Earth and put their souls into human bodies.
 Most humans submit, but a few fight back like crazy to maintain their own soul.
 The main alien in The Host is Wanda and the original soul in her new body, Melanie, is constantly talking to her in her head.
 Wanda finds out that Melanie’s boyfriend, Jared, and her brother, . . . um, Jamie (sorry, had to go check Wikipedia for that) are in hiding.
 Because Wanda still feels Melanie’s emotions, she is invested in these two people and Melanie convinces her to go find them.
 So, off they trek to the Arizona wilderness where they find Jamie and Jared.
 Jared wants nothing to do with Wanda, because she’s now in his lover’s body and also, Wanda is too scared to tell him that Melanie still exists somewhere inside.

 Stephenie Meyer has kept touting it as the first love triangle with only two bodies, but really, there is sort of a love quartet, because one of the other guys hanging out in the middle of Arizona falls in love with Wanda.
 But Melanie isn’t okay with someone besides Jared kissing her (she’s not really okay with Jared kissing her either, since Wanda controls the body).

 I think the writing was a little better than the Twilight books, although that made the romantic mushy kissing scenes even a little more jarring than in Twilight.
 On the other hand, it took me longer to get into this book than it did with Twilight (probably all the descriptions of driving in the Arizona desert.
 Snore).